Last Updated on July 23, 2021 by Rat Race Running

 The amount needed to start varies between different brokerage firms.
 They can be as low as P5,000.

-I am in the province, do I need to personally go to their office to apply?
+I am in the province.
+Do I need to go to their office to apply personally?

 No. Online brokers usually offer online applications.
 Your initial payment can be paid via online transfer.
 The general requirements are government-issued IDs, Tax Identification Number (TIN) if you’re employed, and a filled-out form.